IslandApps/android-webview/README.md

-# WebViewPixel - Android WebView Wrapper App
+# Android WebView Wrapper Template
 A simple Android app that wraps a web application in a native WebView, providing a seamless native app experience.

 ## Features